You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 4. Apple Inc.

 Long-term investors who bought Apple stocks during its early years have enjoyed extraordinary returns as this tech giant has grown exponentially over decades.
-Their belief in Apple's ability to provide innovative technologies and create a loyal customer base proved right as the company became one of the most valuable companies globally.
+Their belief in Apple's ability to provide innovative technologies and create a loyal customer base proved right as it became one of the most valuable companies globally.

 5. American Express